Parents, private schools ask state Supreme Court to toss order limiting in-person school

 Two of the parents in the WILL case, Chris and Holly Truitt, of DeForest, said they were satisfied with the precautions Abundant Life Christian School planned to take had it been allowed to open Tuesday.
 They included the use of masks except during socially distanced lunch and physical education periods, classes of only eight or nine people and staggered schedules to limit the number of students in the hallways, they said.

-"I felt really comfortable with what they had in place," Holly said.
+“I felt really comfortable with what they had in place,” Holly Truitt said.

 A federal court last month dismissed a lawsuit filed by two dozen Wisconsin residents challenging a variety of local stay-at-home orders enacted in Dane County and other communities to curb the spread of the coronavirus.